GlycoLocate™:

 A groundbreaking patent pending platform for early cancer detection.

-AOA Dx is pioneering the field of glycolipids
+AOA Dx is pioneering the field of lipidomics

 The GlycoLocate™ Platform is the future

-The GlycoLocate™ platform will be the first of its kind to use tumor marker gangliosides as biomarkers to diagnose early-stage cancers by using a non-invasive blood test.
+The GlycoLocate™ platform will be the first of its kind to use multi-omics and advanced computational biology algorithms to diagnose early-stage cancers by using a non-invasive blood test.

 Early cancer detection,